anthonymo/ScTool_Wpf/README.md

 # ScTool_Wpf

 ScTool is the short form of SmartContract Tools, it is a toolchain for NEO contract development.
-They are all open source including two server and one client modules.
+They are all open source including two servers and one client modules.

 One module is called RemoteSharpContractBuilder which temporarily embedded in the SmartContractBrowser project.

-Another server module is aneo cli node which temporarily embedded in the neo-gui-nel project
+Another server module is neo cli node which temporarily embedded in the neo-gui-nel project

 We currently just depployed the API for testnet.
 The server is for developerment and will change quite frequent, we recommend you deploy your own server if you like the tools.